Alliance Tournament XV Rules

 Stasis Grapplers are allowed.

-All T1 and T2 ammunition, missiles and charges are allowed, with the following exception:
+All T1 and T2 ammunition, missiles and charges are allowed, with the following exceptions:

 - Remote Sensor Dampener and Weapon Disruptor Scripts are NOT allowed